thisKonrad/drag_n_drop_vanilla_script/README.md

 1 - 3: select the elements from the dom.

-4 - 9 : attach an eventlistener with an dragstart event to all draggable elements. addClasslist of something ...
+4 - 9 : attach an Event Listener with an dragstart
+event to all draggable elements. addClasslist of something ...

 10 - 15: attach second event to the draggable elements, an dragend. so we can drag from start - end. removeClasslist of something ...

-//The dragstart event listener adds the 'dragging' class to the element being dragged, visually indicating its selected state.
+//The dragstart Event Listener adds the 'dragging' class to the element being dragged, visually indicating its selected state.
-The dragend event listener removes the 'dragging' class once the dragging operation is complete.//
+The dragend Event Listener removes the 'dragging' class once the dragging operation is complete.//

 18 - 36: define the dropzone behaviour:
 attach an dragover event to all"targets" of the both dropzones.

-        The dragover event listener prevents the browser's default behavior, allowing the dragged element to be dropped within the drop zone.
+        The dragover Event Listener prevents the browser's default behavior, allowing the dragged element to be dropped within the drop zone.

-Inside the dragover event listener, the code calculates the position of the dragged element relative to the drop zone and inserts the dragged element accordingly:
+        Inside the dragover Event Listener, the code calculates the position of the dragged element relative to the drop zone and inserts the dragged element accordingly:

           24: call the function that return the element that is currently dragged with all the needed coordinates like y-position and target offset included.